Body dysmorphic disorder

 Tests and diagnosis

-If your doctor or mental health provider believes you may have body dysmorphic disorder or another mental illness, he or she typically runs a series of medical and psychological tests and exams.
-These can help pinpoint a diagnosis, rule out other problems that could be causing your symptoms, and also check for any related complications.
-However, if you don't mention your concerns, it's possible that body dysmorphic disorder can go undiagnosed for a long time.
+If your doctor or mental health provider believes you may have body dysmorphic disorder or another mental illness, he or she typically runs a series of medical and psychological tests and exams to help pinpoint a diagnosis.

 These exams and tests generally include: